 The winery production floor is open and modular to allow for many configurations to meet the needs of SOWI students and incubator clients.
 The winery is equipped with glycol chilling for tanks and 3 individually temperature controlled barrel or case goods storage bays.
 The main production floor is not temperature controlled, but is well-insulated and has a night air cooling system which blows in cool air and evacuates warm air through skylight vents.
 All areas of the cellar are monitored with carbon dioxide alarm systems.
 In addition all high voltage electrical outlets are specially designed to promote a safe work environment.
 The main fermentation room has a slip-resistant epoxy floor coating which is easy to clean and acid-resistant.
 A mix of different types of tanks, pumps, and filtration / processing equipment have been purchased to give students a full picture of the different options available and to provide maximum flexibility to incubator clients.

 May is wine month!
 To celebrate, we will have wine tasting, appetizers and live music with Mark Ward.
 That's every Friday in May 4pm-7pm.
 Bring a friend and join us!

 SOWI students serve an assortment of wines made at the institute for your tasting enjoyment.
 Additional items including beer and hard cider are offered as well.

 Friday : 1 p.m. - 7 p.m.
 New!

 Saturday : Noon - 5 p.m.

 Sunday : Noon - 5 p.m.

 View / download SOWI Tasting Room Menu.
 This menu is for Tasting Room wine sales only.
 Please contact the SOWI office at (541) 440-SOWI (7694) for Event Beverage Service.

-Proceeds from wine sales and incubator fees will directly support the Southern Oregon Wine Institute equipment maintenance and capital improvement fund.
+Proceeds from wine sales and incubator fees directly supports the Southern Oregon Wine Institute Viticulture & Enology program.